-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Koch is shown as a purple triangle. (analysis methodology)
+Koch is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Koch sponsored bills primarily in these issue areas:

 Social Welfare (18%) Health (16%) Government Operations and Politics (14%) Taxation (11%) Crime and Law Enforcement (11%) Education (11%) Civil Rights and Liberties, Minority Issues (9%) Armed Forces and National Security (9%)

 Some of Koch’s most recently sponsored bills include...

 - H.R.
 9989 (95th): A bill to amend the Social Security Act to provide for the ...

 - H.R.
 9988 (95th): A bill to extend to all unmarried individuals the full tax benefits ...

 - H.R.
 9986 (95th): Federal Information and Privacy Board Act

 - H.J.Res.
 651 (95th): Joint resolution to increase the authorization provided for the development of Ellis ...